cypress-io/cypress-documentation/content/guides/references/configuration.md

 ### Specifying an Alternative Config File

-You can change which Config file Cypress will use with the [`--config-file`](/guides/guides/command-line#cypress-open-config-file-lt-configuration-file-gt) flag.
+In the Cypress CLI, you can change which config file Cypress will use with the [`--config-file`](/guides/guides/command-line#cypress-open-config-file-lt-configuration-file-gt) flag.